oracle-livelabs/database/datapump-xtts-migration/08-final-preparations/final-preparations.md

 Although Data Pump can transfer statistics as part of a full transportable export/import, it is not the recommended approach.
 It is faster to transport statistics in advance using `DBMS_STAT`.

-You can export statistics before the maintenance window begin.
+You can export statistics before the maintenance window begins.
 Most likely, the statistics will not change from now on, and even if they do, such changes shouldn't make a huge difference for the optimizer.

 1. Set the environment to the source database and connect.